taig/soap/README.md

 - Option[_]
 - Tuples

+The Serialization type is not supported and discouraged to use.
+You can still create a simple Serialization transformer though.

 ## Usage

 Using the library basically boils down to annotating classes or traits with the `@io.taig.android.Parcelable` annotation.
 During compile time the library will analyze your constructor fields and use them to generate appropiate Parcel write and read methods.
 For every supported type there is an implicit `Transformer` implementation available that knows how to parcel and unparcel an object of that type.